sdondley/ClimateChangeChat/raku/Cool-Raku.md

-You can you think of the `*` symbol, what Raku calls the "Whatever" object, as a placeholder for each number in our infinite list (kind of like how the "glob" character does in popular shell scripts).
-The `.is-prime` method which is run on the "Whatever" object runs a test on each number that will return `True` if the number is prime or `False` if it isn't.
+You can you think of the `*` symbol, what Raku calls the "Whatever" object, as a placeholder for each number in our infinite list (kind of like how the "glob" character in popular OS shells).
+The `.is-prime` method gets run on the "Whatever" object, returning `True` for each number that is prime or `False` if it isn't.
 If `True`, grep puts the tested number into the Sequence, the list of all the prime numbers, which again, isn't actaullly calculated (an impossible task).
-It just does the minimum work necessary to determine the specific prime number we are looking for out of the theoretical series of all prime numbers that exist.
+Only the minimum work necessary is done to determine the specific prime number we are looking for out of the theoretical series of all prime numbers that exist.

 After the `get-prime` subroutine, we call it five different times, using a list of 5 numbers using a `for loop`: